 - 3 Tbs maple syrup (the real stuff, not flavored high fructose corn syrup)

 - If you don’t have maple syrup on hand then substitute with 1/4 cup of brown sugar.

 Stir well to make sure all of the salt dissolves then pour this into a gallon zip top plastic bag and add the tenderloin.
-Place the bag into a shallow dish (in case you have a hole in it) and let the brine do its magic while it rests in the refrigerator.
-How long the tenderloin needs to brine is driven in part by how salty you like your food.
+Place the bag into a shallow dish (in case there is a little have a hole in the bag) and let the brine do its magic while it rests in the refrigerator.
 At a minimum the meat needs to brine for three hours to allow it to fully penetrate the tenderloin.
-If you let this sit for twenty four hours it will probably be too salty for your tastes.
+I will typically brine overnight.